 People who have one of the three BRCA variants that we test for are at increased risk for certain cancers, specifically male breast cancer and prostate cancer in men, and breast and ovarian cancer in women.
 These variants may also be associated with an increased risk for pancreatic cancer and melanoma.
 However, it’s important to remember that an increased risk does not mean you will definitely develop cancer.
 There are other factors that may impact your risk -- and there may be options for screening that you can discuss with a healthcare professional.

-Studies indicate that 1-2% of men with a BRCA1 variant and 7-8% of men with a BRCA2 variant develop male breast cancer during their lifetime, compared to 0.12% of men in the general population.
+Studies indicate that 1-2% of men with a BRCA1 variant and 7-8% of men with a BRCA2 variant develop male breast cancer during their lifetime, compared to about 0.1% of men in the general population.

 Men with a BRCA1 variant may also have a higher risk for prostate cancer and pancreatic cancer.
 Men with a BRCA2 variant also have a higher risk for prostate cancer, and may have a higher risk for pancreatic cancer and melanoma.